-Shamrock snacks and craft for St. Patrick’s Day.
+Shamrock (clover) snacks and a craft for St. Patrick’s Day.

 When St. Patrick went to Ireland as a missionary, it is said that he used shamrocks to teach the people about God and the Trinity.
 So the kids and I had a Shamrocks themed homeschool day today.